FAQ: about SEND

 What kinds of Special Educational Needs does the school provide for?

-The school provides for students who can access mainstream education and who may have SEN that is categorised as follows:
+The school provides for students who can access mainstream education and who may have SEND that is categorised as follows:

 Cognitive and Learning Needs